About the Village of Frankfort, Illinois

 While the first pioneers were mostly of English and Scottish descent, German settlers from Pennsylvania made the Village of Frankfort a reality. in the 1840's Frankfort Township was named by Frederick Cappel after his native city, Frankfurt-Am-Main, Germany.
 In 1855, the Joliet and Northern Indiana Railroad built a line through the present Village and named it, "Frankfort Station.”
 After the Village was incorporated, the word "Station" was dropped from the name.

 Learn More About Frankfort's History at the Frankfort Area Historical Society Museum

 With old-fashioned streetscapes and streetlights, Frankfort's historic downtown is well known for its 1890's charm.
-Unique boutiques, quality restaurants, a children's museum scheduled to open the fall of 2008, and a wide variety of family-friendly community events create a vibrant town center amidst a quintessential small-town setting.
+Unique boutiques, quality restaurants, a children's museum and a wide variety of family-friendly community events create a vibrant town center amidst a quintessential small-town setting.

 2010 Population 17,782

 Frankfort is a great place to visit, and an even greater place to call home.

 "The Village of Frankfort will encourage opportunities through planning, commitment and community involvement by showcasing the charms of a community that embraces new ideas while treasuring its past."